laminlabs/lamindb/docs/cli.md

 lamin load [OPTIONS] [ENTITY]

 Options:
   --uid TEXT            The uid for the entity.
   --key TEXT            The key for the entity.
   --with-env            Also return the environment for a tranform.
+  --batch-size INTEGER  Number of files transferred in parallel when loading
+                        artifact or collection folders (default 128).
+Reducing to 20 or lower can help with network errors.
   --store-kwargs TEXT   Fine-grained settings for artifact or collection
                         downloads as a JSON object (normally not needed), e.g.
                         '{"batch_size": 20}'.
   --help                Show this message and exit.
 ```

 → Python/R alternative: {func}`~lamindb.Artifact.load`, no equivalent for transforms